 3. Protect those paws

 Cold surfaces, ice, and snow can be rough on your dog’s feet.
-The addition of salt on roads and sidewalks can be especially irritating, and even dangerous, to sensitive paws.
-If your regular walk and play areas get salted in the winter, consider protecting your dog’s paws with some winter booties or paw balm.
+The addition of salt on roads and sidewalks can be especially irritating— even dangerous—to sensitive paws.
+If your regular walk and play areas get salted in the winter, consider protecting your dog’s paws with winter booties or paw balm.
+Like coats, be sure to acclimate your dog properly to wearing boots or having balm applied using lots of cookies.

 Once you’re back home, towel your pup’s paws or rinse them in lukewarm water, making sure to get any snow, ice or salt between the toes.
 For longer-haired or lower-to-the-ground dogs, be sure to clean any salt from their bellies, tails, and ears, too.